Marcel Schrötter: 125cc World Championship

 Schrötter made his Grand Prix motorcycle racing debut in the 2008 season, in the 125cc class at the German Grand Prix at the Sachsenring, one of his favorite circuits.
 He started as a wildcard rider and scored three world championship points straight away, finishing 13th.

 In 2009, again riding as a wildcard at Sachsenring, Schrötter qualified fourth on the grid in wet conditions.
 He finished the race in twelfth place, scoring four points.
 He would also enter the Czech Grand Prix and the Valencia Grand Prix this year, finishing in 13th and 5th respectively.
 These good results earned him a full-time ride for next season.

 Schrötter competed in the 2010 season for Team Interwetten Honda 125 on a Honda 125cc.
 He scored points in ten races that season, but ended no higher than 12th in any races.
 He finished with 27 total points and 18th in the championship.

 Mahindra Racing (2011–2012)

-In 2011 he competed in the same 125cc class for the Indian Mahindra Racing factory team.
+In 2011, Schrötter competed in the same 125cc class for the Indian Mahindra Racing factory team.
 He had a virtually identical season, finishing in the points nine times, with a season's best of 9th in Assen.
 He ended the championship in 15th place, with 36 total points.

 Schrötter stayed for one last year in the smallest class, which has been re-branded from 125cc class, to Moto3.
 He was partnered at Mahindra by Danny Webb.
 He had an awful start to the year, finishing in the points only once in eight races, a 12th place in Le Mans, and so he was dropped by Mahindra, being replaced by Riccardo Moretti.